top of page

 image.png

-For this example, this project took me 34 minutes.
-The cost per gram is $0.048. so the material cost is $2.40.
+The cost per gram is $0.048.
+The material cost is $2.40.

 You need to convert the percentage to a decimal.